Community-Led Plan toolkit

 - Once everyone is happy with your plan, you can produce a Final Plan

 - Put the plan into action.
 Depending on the actions you have proposed, it could take several years to achieve everything your community wants to do.
-You will need to be clear about what needs to be done, and by who, continually check progress and keep your community in the know to maintain momentum.
+You will need to be clear about what needs to be done, and by whom, continually check progress and keep your community in the know to maintain momentum.
 This can be achieved by completing the actions one by one, not all at once, celebrating achievements as they happen, speaking with local media and supporting and recruiting new volunteers.
-This Action Plan can be done however you would like but to make it easier we have provided an example template for you [XLSX, 20Kb]
+This Action Plan can be done however you would like, but to make it easier we have provided an example template [XLSX, 22Kb] for you.

 - Review your Community-Led Plan every few years to make sure it is up to date and still fits with the needs and aspirations of your community.